First-order friendliness: Non-axiomatizability

 \section{Non-axiomatizability}

 Even though Proposition \ref{comp} implies that there can be no \emph{strongly complete} (and sound) finitary axiomatization of $\vsim$ (as the existence of such an axiomatization would imply compactness for the consequence relation), it still makes sense to ask whether a \emph{weakly complete} finitary axiomatization exists.
-It turns out that for predicate calculus this is not possible.
+It turns out that for predicate calculus this is not possible either. {In what follows, as in the usual predicate calculus, we always assume that we have as rich a vocabulary as necessary, that is, we have a countable list of predicate and function symbols of whatever arity we might wish.}

 \begin{Pro} The set of formulas $\phi$ in predicate calculus without equality for which $\vsim \phi$, is not recursively enumerable.

 \end{Pro}